Dakthehack/DefI-StableCoin-FoundryF23/README.md

 # DSC - Decentralized Stablecoin

 A decentralized, algorithmically stabilized cryptocurrency pegged to the US Dollar.
 The DSC protocol maintains a $1.00 peg through overcollateralized positions using ETH and BTC as backing assets, similar to MakerDAO's DAI but without governance, fees, and with a simplified collateral model.
+Made as Part of the Cyfrin Foundry Fundamentals Course.

 ## Protocol Design